Do you give a lot and feel you need to recharge your batteries and perhaps shift your perspective before you can give more?

 We will do all this through Yoga posture work, meditation, visualisation, breath work, the amazing teachings of Hindu myths and deities, journalling techniques and lots of stories.

 I'm also very aware how taking a break away from the family is something we all dream of and yet few of us ever do.
-I can't stress how therapeutic and transformational it is to retreat from the world and reflect on life.

 Not only will come back refreshed and inspired, you'll also have a clearer and more positive perspective on your life.